 State v.
 Dorsett, 158 So.
 3d 557 (Fla.
 2015) – Visit the Florida Supreme Court website for the full opinion in State v.
 Dorsett regarding knowledge as an element in leaving the scene cases.

 Not only can hit and run accidents can have criminal consequences, but they can also have drastic effects on your insurance, and your license.
 If you or someone you know in Pensacola, in Escambia County or Milton in Santa Rosa County, FL, has been charged with leaving the scene of an accident contact attorney John Terrezza.

-The criminal defense law Terrezza Law is conveniently located in on Gregory Street in downtown Pensacola,
+The criminal defense law Terrezza Law is conveniently located in on Garden Street in downtown Pensacola,

 Call (850) 764-5291 to discuss the case with John Terrezza.
 During the consultation, at his offices in Pensacola, Florida, you can learn more about the elements of this serious criminal traffic offense, the potential penalties and the best defenses available for fighting the criminal prosecution.

 This article was last updated on Monday, December 19, 2016.